kannankvs/kvskSONiC/Becoming-a-contributor.md

 2)Please get familiar with [code of conduct](https://github.com/Azure/SONiC/blob/master/CODE_OF_CONDUCT.md);

+3)Members are welcome to join the mailing list

+4)Members can opt to join the work groups and can contribute towards it.

 # Legal
 We welcome everyone to contribute to SONiC project.
 A [Contribution License Agreement](https://www.1eswiki.com/wiki/Automating_Contribution_License_Agreements) is required before you making a contribution to the open source project.